Wish I Knew You

 "Wish I Knew You" is a song by American rock band the Revivalists.
-The song was written by the band and was produced by Ben Ellman.
+The song was written by the band and was produced by Ben Ellman, and released on their 2015 album Men Amongst Mountains.
 The song peaked at number 1 on the Billboard Adult Alternative Airplay chart, becoming the band's first chart-topper on the chart.
 The song also found success on a number of other rock radio formats, as well as adult contemporary stations.
 This song had also set a record in May 2017 (since beaten by Portugal.
 The Man's track "Live in the Moment") for the most plays (spins) ever recorded during a week's time (3,488 across the panel) for any track on Alternative/Modern Rock radio since the inception of Mediabase tracking systems in 1988.

 In February 2021, for the 25th anniversary of Adult Alternative Airplay, Billboard ranked "Wish I Knew You" at number 57 on its list of the 100 most successful songs in the chart's history; in September 2023, the magazine ranked the song at number 84 on a similar retrospective list for the 35th anniversary of Alternative Airplay.